learn-co-students/emoticon-translator-web-103017/README.md

 - Mango
 ```

-When Ruby loads the the YAML file above, the list of fruits would become an array:
+When Ruby loads the YAML file above, the list of fruits would become an array:

 ```ruby
 require "yaml"